-Complementary feeding is the new term for ‘introducing solids’ and defines the transition from an all milk diet to a diet of family foods.
-With the important role that complementary feeding plays in both nutrition and development, I can confidently say that is an underestimated parenting tool.
+Complementary feeding is the new term for ‘introducing solids’ and defines the transition from an all-milk diet to a diet of family foods.
+With the important role that complementary feeding plays in both nutrition and development, learning the ‘how to’ of complementary feeding is an underestimated parenting tool.

 Research has shown that the first 1000 days of life, from conception to two years of age, forms a critical window period for manipulating nutrient intake beyond this age.
 With childhood obesity on the rise comes an increase in research that suggests this form of malnutrition can be prevented early on with appropriate complementary feeding practices and behaviour.
 Creating a healthy relationship with food and the acceptance of healthy eating behaviour is likely to ensure continued positive behaviour in this area, promoting both childhood and adulthood health.